 The Cricketers apartments, some with spectacular panoramic views, then had a purchase price of around £49,995 and a non-returnable deposit of £200, which went towards the purchase price, reserved your plot.
 These popular 2-bedroom apartments were then sold on-site by a lovely lady named Julie.
 The price included a fitted Symphony kitchen, a bathroom, a Zanussi WDT1085 washer dryer and a mouse!

 Unsurprisingly, yet unknown to most residents, the apartment blocks were named after famous Cricketers.
 Starting with the ‘Headingley end’, they are named: The Appleyard, The Hutton, The Illingworth, The Hirst, The Wardle, The Yardley, The Rhodes, The Sutcliffe, The Trueman and the block up at the ‘Kirkstall end’ is also named, The Illingworth.

 Plots 1 – 6 were the first apartments to be constructed at the side of the old Salvation Army Hall (now Willow House) and the original Show Home was Plot 4 (77, The Cricketers).
 The original sales office location, now covered with foliage, was a portacabin just off the Kirkstall Lane footpath inbetween the bus shelter and wall.
-The Show Home was later relocated to Plots 40 / 41 undercover car parking spaces (1 and 5 The Cricketers) and a less flimsy sales office was constructed within.
+The Show Home was later relocated to Plots 40 & 41 undercover car parking spaces (1 & 5, The Cricketers) and a less flimsy, fully bricked-over sales office was constructed.

 The ‘Cricketers Way’ brochure trumpeted an electrically operated door porter system (a buzzer), Regency 6-panelled internal doors with brass furniture (doors with knobs) and a shaver socket (a shaver socket).
 Oh, the luxury!